Frequently Asked Questions

 What are the options after the shelter?

 The goal is to rapidly re-house all homeless families immediately.
 Project Next Step is the piece of our programmatic pie that provides permanent, supportive housing through funding from the Department of Housing and Urban Development (HUD) and the City of Shreveport.

 Is the shelter safe for families?

 Providence House is a safe place for families.
-Residents can enter the building via card access only.
-All doors are secured, the entire campus is equipped with security cameras and we encourage our families to be aware of their surroundings.
+All doors are secured, the entire campus is equipped with security cameras, and we encourage our families to be aware of their surroundings.
 Because of the great relationship with local law enforcement, the area surrounding Providence House is closely monitored and patrolled.